Sweet Dog

 Why does my dog follow me everywhere?

-Because you are his secure base and the source of everything that matters (walks, meals, play, cuddles).
-It's a healthy social behaviour in a species that co-evolved with us, not "dominance".
-The real clue isn't that he follows you when you're there, but how he copes with your absence.
+Because you're his safe base: you're the one he gets walks, meals, play and cuddles from.
+It's healthy social behaviour in a species that has lived alongside humans for a very long time, not dominance.
+The real clue isn't whether he follows you when you're there, nearly every dog does, but how he copes with your absence.

 Why does my dog cling to me all the time?

-The "clingy" temperament is a character trait, not a flaw.
-Check his needs first: a dog who lacks activity often clings out of boredom, and real physical and scent-based exercise makes the clinginess ease off on its own.
-Never try to "un-stick" a dog by telling him off: it creates insecurity, and he clings even more.
+A “velcro dog” temperament is a personality trait, not a fault.
+Check his needs first: a dog who isn't getting enough activity often clings out of boredom, and real physical and sniffing exercise often makes the clinginess fade on its own.
+Never try to peel him off by telling him off: that creates insecurity, and he clings even more.

-An emotion in progress, not necessarily joy: the tail releases tension, positive as much as negative.
-A loose tail and hips swaying = happy; a stiff tail vibrating fast on a tense body = excitement or tension.
-Always look at the whole body before concluding.
+It's an emotion in progress, not necessarily joy: the tail releases tension, positive as well as negative.
+A loose tail and hips swaying together mean contentment; a stiff tail vibrating fast on a tense body means arousal or tension.
+Always look at the whole body before you conclude.

 Why does my dog follow me to the toilet?

-For exactly the same reasons as everywhere else: social togetherness and habit.
+For the same reasons as anywhere else: he likes being with you, and it has become a habit.
 He doesn't have our sense of privacy, so he comes along.
-If it bothers you, teach him a "stay" or a "go to your bed" in front of the door rather than shutting it in his face.
+If it bothers you, teach him a “stay” or a “go to your bed” outside the door rather than shutting it in his face.

 Why does my dog stare at me?

-A soft gaze, half-closed eyes and a loose body, expresses affection or a request (a walk, a meal), and this mutual gaze strengthens your bond (Nagasawa et al. 2015).
-Tell it apart from the hard, frozen stare, with the whites of the eyes showing, often over a bowl or a toy, which signals tension: there, don't lean over him and give him space.
+Soft eyes, half-closed lids and a loose body mean affection or a request (a walk, a meal); that mutual gaze strengthens your bond, a 2015 study measured it.
+Tell it apart from the hard, frozen stare, with the white of the eye showing at the side, often over a bowl or a toy, which signals tension: then don't lean over him, and give him space.

 Loading your progress…